jg8481/robotframework-scala-remote-library/README.md

 ## Getting Started

-1) Install Java and Maven on your machine.
+1) Install Java and Maven on your machine (optionally you could also install Scala too).
 The rest of these steps assumes that you also have Robot Framework installed locally on your machine.
 If not please go here...

 - https://robotframework.org/#documentation